PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

 documentation.
 This Sphinx_ extension allows us to store references in a BibTeX_ file which is then used to generate the :doc:`../bibliography`.
-References in the :doc:`../bibliography` are then citable from anywhere in the documentation.
+References in the :doc:`../bibliography` are then citeable from anywhere in the documentation.

 To add a new reference to the :doc:`../bibliography`, open
 |docs/bibliography.bib|_ and add the reference in `BibTeX format`_.
 The